Gilbert Fredette for Norway House Chief

 About Gilbert

-My maternal roots run deep in Norway House and I have always been proud to call it home.
+My maternal roots run deep in Norway House, and I have always been proud to call it home.
 While I have split much of my time between Winnipeg and Norway House, I spent several years working relentlessly for the community.
 However, I realized that to truly make a difference, I needed to improve my education.
-I had dropped out of high school and decided to continue my education at the University College of the North (UCN) in Thompson.
-I ended up receiving a BA in English and Aboriginal and Northern Studies.
-I then went to the University of Manitoba to pursue my Masters in Native Studies.
-This took a lot of courage because along with my education, I worked tirelessly towards my personal improvement.
+Having dropped out of high school, I chose to continue my education at the University College of the North (UCN) in Thompson, where I earned a BA in English and Aboriginal and Northern Studies.
+I then pursued my Master's in Native Studies at the University of Manitoba, a journey that required a lot of courage as I balanced my education with my personal improvement.

-I am passionate about the healing of our people and giving them the tools that they need to succeed.
-I have volunteered extensively for several organizations and had a partnership to deliver opioid education to First Nations communities in Manitoba- a first of its kind endeavour.
-I have a deep respect for our culture and have spent many years learning from several Norway House elders.
-I continue to learn our language, understand our traditions so that I can pass these teachings on to my children and grandchildren.
+I am passionate about the healing of our people and empowering them with the tools they need to succeed.
+My extensive volunteer work with several organizations includes a partnership to deliver opioid education to First Nations communities in Manitoba—a pioneering initiative.
+I hold deep respect for our culture and have spent many years learning from several Norway House elders.
+I continue to learn our language and understand our traditions to pass these teachings on to my children and grandchildren.

 Gilbert in the Media